|

 processed.
 Redundancy is not a requirement as the tape can be

+relocated.
 Summary: RAID 0 offers the highest performance without

 redundancy.
 Some industries that RAID 0 is particularly suited to